AdityaSharma6/AdityaSharma6/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=AdityaSharma6.AdityaSharma6)

+It's great to meet you!
 My name is Aditya and I'm about to start my 3rd year as a [Software and Biomedical Engineering](https://academiccalendars.romcmaster.ca/preview_program.php?catoid=38&poid=20892) student over at McMaster University.
-I also Freelance doing Digital Marketing and Software Development.
-So, feel free to shoot me an email if you wanna get in touch!
+This summer, I've been...

+These are some of the technologies that I'm proficient with.

 ![Python](https://img.shields.io/badge/-Python-black?style=flat&logo=Python)
 ![Java](https://img.shields.io/badge/-Java-black?style=flat&logo=Java&logoColor=red)